Web Content Management Systems: The Gateway to Building a Thriving Website

 - Your website, your choice

-To illustrate what a CMS is and how it works, we will use the example of WordPress – one of the most renowned and widely-used content management systems in the world.
+We will use the example of WordPress to show how a CMS works.
+It is one of the most renowned and widely-used content management systems in the world.

 Simplicity is one of WordPress’ most alluring qualities as it is similar to writing on a Microsoft Word document.
 Simply log in, click on posts, then add new, and you’re good to go!

-Images, videos, and other media required to make your content flashy, appealing, or even more informative are all stored and displayed in a media library in an organised manner for ease of access.
+Images, videos, and other media required for your website are all stored on the CMS.
+It is displayed in a media library in an organized manner for ease of access.

 From a technical standpoint, Content Management Systems are comprised of two parts: